Reed Canary Grass

 Grass family (Poaceae)

-Description: This native or introduced perennial plant is 2½–5' tall and unbranched.
-The culm is green, hairless, and round in cross-section.
-The blades of the alternate leaves are up to 10" long and ¾" across; they are linear, green or blue, hairless, and rough along the margins.
-The base of each leaf blade is wider than the culm, while toward its tip each leaf has a tendency to flop downward.
-The hairless sheaths are the same color as the blades.
-The culm terminates in a slender panicle of spikelets up to 10" long and 2-3" across.
-The side branches of this panicle are erect to slightly spreading.
 The spikelets are initially light green, but they later become golden tan and finally light tan.
 Each spikelet has a pair of glumes at its base; these glumes are keeled, lanceolate, hairless, and up to ¼" (6.5 mm.) in length.
-There are 2 sterile lemmas that are quite small and inconspicuous, while the fertile lemma is lanceolate, finely pubescent, and a little shorter than the glumes.
-This lemma encloses a palea containing the grain.
-The blooming period occurs from early to mid-summer.
-Each spikelet produces a single grain.
+There are 2 sterile lemmas that are quite small and inconspicuous, while the fertile lemma is lanceolate, finely pubescent along its lower margins, and up to 4.5 mm. in length.
+This lemma encloses a membranous palea containing the grain.
+The blooming period occurs from early to mid-summer, lasting about 1-2 weeks.
+The perfect florets of the fertile lemmas are cross-pollinated by the wind.
+At maturity, the spikelets disarticulate above the glumes; there is one grain per spikelet.
+The grains are 3-4 mm. in length, narrowly ellipsoid-lanceoloid in shape, and light-colored.
 The root system produces extensive rhizomes.
-This grass forms vegetative colonies that often exclude other species of plants.
+This grass forms clonal colonies that often exclude other species of plants.

 Cultivation: The preference is full or partial sun, wet to moist conditions, and a fertile soil containing organic matter.
-This grass spreads aggressively in wetland habitats.
-It develops quickly during the spring and becomes mature during early summer, after which it dies down.
+This grass can spread aggressively in wetland habitats if there is enough sunlight.
+It develops quickly during the spring, becoming mature during early summer, after which it dies down.
 However, this grass redevelops during late summer and fall to store energy in its roots so that it can survive the winter in a dormant state.

-Range & Habitat: Reed Canary Grass is quite common in central and northern Illinois, while it is less common in southern Illinois, especially in the SE portion of the state (see Distribution Map).
-This species is native to both North America and Eurasia, although some authorities think that aggressive strains from Eurasia are now dominant in Illinois.
-Habitats includes edges and openings of floodplain forests, swamps, marshes, bogs, soggy meadows, borders of creeks and ponds, shallow ditches, and beaches.
-Reed Canary Grass occurs in slightly less wet areas than Typha spp.
-(Cattails).
+Range & Habitat: Reed Canary Grass is quite common in central and northern Illinois, while it is less common in southern Illinois, especially in the SE section of the state (see Distribution Map).
+This grass is native to both North America and Eurasia, although some authorities think that aggressive strains from Eurasia are now dominant in Illinois.
+Habitats include borders of floodplain woodlands, small openings in floodplain woodlands, swamps, marshes, prairie swales, moist meadows, low areas along creeks and ponds, ditches, and inlets along sandy beaches.
+Reed Canary Grass occurs in slightly less wet areas than cattails (Typha spp.).
 The aggressive habits of this species can be troublesome for managers of wetlands seeking greater biodiversity.
-Sometimes Reed Canary Grass is deliberately planted to control erosion, or as a source of forage for livestock.
+Sometimes Reed Canary Grass is deliberately cultivated as a source of forage for livestock; it is also planted to control soil erosion.
 However, its usefulness for erosion control is debatable.

-Photographic Location: Within the floodplain of a drainage ditch at Judge Webber Park in Urbana, Illinois.
+Photographic Location: Within the floodplain of a drainage ditch at Judge Webber Park in Urbana, Illinois, and a meadow at Meadowbrook Park of the same city.

 Return